 AFSA's Legal Defense Fund was created in 2007 to provide financial assistance to members in cases involving issues of significant institutional importance to the Foreign Service.
 It was named after the late Richard Scissors, a longtime AFSA staff member whose expertise in labor-management issues was crucial to many an AFSA member during his tenure.
-Please click here to make a donation.
+Please click on the "Donate" button below to make a donation.
 Donations to the LDF are not tax deductible.

 FSN Emergency Relief Fund

 The FSN Emergency Relief Fund is not affiliated with AFSA; however, we strongly urge our members to make regular donations to this worthy cause, which supports our FSN/LES colleagues during crises and hardships.
 For instance, the Fund made significant contributions to many of the FSNs in Port-au-Prince, Haiti following the devastating earthquake in January 2010.
 Contributions should be made by check payable to the Department of State and earmarked for the Foreign Service National Emergency Fund.
 Checks should be sent to: FSN Emergency Relief Fund, C/O Gift Fund Administrator, RM, Room 7427, Department of State, Washington, DC.
 20520.
 Regulations regarding gifts to the Fund may be found in 2 FAM 962.1-10.